MiPlayer123/AutoDub/README.md

 # AutoDub - Automatic Video Dubbing Pipeline

 Automatically dub YouTube videos into different languages using AI-powered transcription, translation, and speech synthesis.
+This project also includes a web interface for easy use.

 ## Features